 - Cell Signalling

 - Neuropharmacology II: Psychopharmacology

 - Drug Discovery

-Seminars are combined with weekly laboratory sessions, discussion forums, journal clubs and small group tutorials for critical essay writing.
+Lectures are combined with weekly laboratory sessions, discussion forums, journal clubs and small group tutorials to promote critical analysis of primary research literature.

 Students are expected to spend 15 hours per week on independent reading throughout the first and second terms.